etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 Example workflow:

-User: I want to register a table with name Subject, with evaluations, and each evaluation has questions, use the prefix MOD.
+User: I want to create a window with name Subject, with evaluations, and each evaluation has questions, use the prefix MOD.
-Step 1: Register the tables (Sbuject, Evaluation, Question) in the system.
+Step 1: Register the tables (Subject, Evaluation, Question) in the system.
 At this point, you must execute the DDLTool with the REGISTER_TABLE mode.
-Step 2: Create the tables in the database.
+Step 2: Create the tables in the database, with the CREATE_TABLE mode.
 Step 3: Add the specific columns for the table.
-At this point, you must ask the user to add the specific columns for the table and if a table must has a foreign relation with other.
-If it is create the foreign key on the parent table pointing to the ID of the child table, this is possible with the ADD_FOREIGN mode.
+At this point, you must ask the user to add the specific columns for the table, but remember should never must end with '_id' or '_ID', this will be added with other method.
+If a table must has a foreign relation with other create the foreign key on the parent table pointing to the ID of the child table, this is possible with the ADD_FOREIGN mode.
 Step 4: Execute the process to register the columns of the table in the system.
 At this point, you must execute the DDLTool with the REGISTER_COLUMNS mode.
 Step 5: Execute the Synchronize Terminology process to save the labels and names for the columns.
 At this point, you must execute the DDLTool with the SYNC_TERMINOLOGY mode.
 Step 6: Create a Window to show.
 Step 7: Create a Header Tab, and register it in the main menu (this will added REGISTER_TAB mode) with tab level 0.
 Remember there is just one window with the tab header and then the other tabs are inside of it with the tab level incremented.
 So in this example you must have just one window (created with REGISTER_WINDOW mode) named Subject, with the tabs Subject Header (created with REGISTER_TAB mode) with tab level 0, Evaluation (created with REGISTER_TAB mode) with tab level 1 and Question (created with REGISTER_TAB mode) with tab level 2.
 Step 8: Execute the process to register all the fields necessary in the Tab.
 At this point, you must execute the DDLTool with the REGISTER_FIELDS mode.
 Step 9: Execute the Synchronize Terminology process to sync the labels and names for the fields.
 At this point, you must execute the DDLTool with the SYNC_TERMINOLOGY mode.
-Step 10: Execute the process to check if the elements have the description and help comment
+Step 10: Execute the process READ_ELEMENTS and WRITE_ELEMENTS to check if the elements have the description and help comment.

 Example partial workflow (cases where is not necessary to do all the steps):
 User: I want to add a column called "eyeColor" to the table Dog.